3plus/zipato-android-app/doc/SETATTRIBUTES.md

 }
 ```

-Above is a type (OnOff switch)  with attribute *uuid* 51545411-7dde-40b3-8669-a11705b4e451 and when retrieving that particular attribute on server we should have something like this in *json*:
+Above is a type (OnOff switch)  with attribute *uuid*=51545411-7dde-40b3-8669-a11705b4e451 and when we request that particular attribute on the server we should have something like this (bellow) in *JSON*:

 ```JSON
 {